martinjc/compj-and-dataj-unconf/Readme.md

 ### Descending into the "What is Proper Journalism?" question/black-hole - brb...

 Activists vs. Journalists - where's the line and what's the difference.
 Journalism loses some of it's power when it moves towards activism.
+Activists always have a position.
+Journalists should be neutral?
+Are they actually neutral?

 Journalists won't (shouldn't) ignore the data just because it doesn't support their opinions/outlook.
 Activists more likely to ignore that which doesn't fit their bias.

 Climate Scientists - similar problem

+(oh we've got to BREXIT) - too much uncertainty to even start to figure it out.

+Is the goal 'foster critical thinking'?

+"Lazy Journalism" - systemic problems within Journalism.
+Intellectual laziness.